Novel in Scotland: Nineteenth century

 As elsewhere in the British Isles there was a tradition of moral and domestic fiction in the early nineteenth century.
 It did not flourish to the same extent in Scotland, but did produce a number of significant publications.
 These included Elizabeth Hamilton's (1756?–1816), Cottagers of Glenburnie (1808), Mary Brunton's (1778–1818) Discipline (1814) and Christian Johnstone's Clan-Albin (1815).

 The outstanding literary figure of the early nineteenth century was Walter Scott (1771–1832).
 Having begun as a ballad collector and poet, his first prose work, Waverley in 1814, often called the first historical novel, launched a highly successful career as a novelist.
 His first nine novels dealt with Scottish history, particularly of the Highlands and Borders and included Rob Roy (1817) and The Heart of Midlothian (1818).
 Beginning with Ivanhoe (1820) he turned to English history and began the European vogue for his work.
 He was created a baronet by George IV in 1820, the first literary figure to receive the honour.
 His work helped to solidify the respectability of the novel as literature and did more than any other figure to define and popularise Scottish cultural identity in the nineteenth century.
 He is considered the first novelist writing in English to enjoy an international career in his own lifetime, having a major influence on novelists in Italy, France, Russia and the US as well as Great Britain.

 Scott's success led to a publishing boom in Scotland that benefited his imitators and rivals.
 Scottish publishing increased threefold as a proportion of all publishing in Great Britain, reaching a peak of 15 per cent in 1822–25.
-Many novels were original serialised in periodicals, which included The Edinburgh Review, founded in 1802 and Blackwood's Magazine, founded in 1817, both of which were owned by Scott's publisher Blackwoods.
+Many novels were originally serialised in periodicals which included The Edinburgh Review, founded in 1802, and Blackwood's Magazine, founded in 1817, both of which were owned by Scott's publisher Blackwoods.
 Together they had a major impact on the development of British literature in the era of Romanticism, helping to solidify the literary respectability of the novel.